EdgeApp/edge-core-js/docs/key-formats.md

   - Change branch: m/84'/coinType'/0'/1/n
   - Script: segwit p2wpkh

-If `format` or `coinType` are missing, the wallet uses a default format of bip32 and a default coin type of 0.
+If `format` is missing, the wallet uses a default of bip32.

+If the `coinType` is missing, the default is 0 for Bitcoin.
+Other coins use different defaults for `coinType`.

 ### Other Bitcoin-derived coins